Cervical spondylosis

 The percentage of people in whom neck pain becomes chronic is generally thought to be about 10%.

 X-ray findings suggest that the majority of men older than 50 years and women older than 60 years have evidence of degenerative changes in the cervical spine.
-The boundary between normal ageing and disease process is difficult to define3.
+The boundary between normal ageing and disease process is difficult to define.3

-Cervical pain worsened by movement.
+Cervical pain worsened by movement and relieved by bed rest.

 Referred pain (occiput, between the shoulder blades, upper limbs).